-1. The most common method of brain injury in the world arising from trauma is called Diffuse Axonal Injury (DAI), this occurs when the brain is subjected to rapid acceleration or deceleration though a high speed motor vehicle accident, for example.
+1. The most common method of brain injury in the world arising from trauma is called Diffuse Axonal Injury (DAI).
+This occurs when the brain is subjected to rapid acceleration or deceleration though a high speed motor vehicle accident, for example.
 We now know that DAI can and does occur in the full spectrum of TBI – from mild to severe.
-However, the fact that DAI occurs in mild to moderate TBI is a fairly recent finding and many radiologist were not trained to know this.
+However, the fact that DAI occurs in mild to moderate TBI is a fairly recent finding and many radiologists were not trained to know this.

-2. Radiologist, like other physicians, are suppose to attempt to identify the illness or cause of illness, through a process known as “differential diagnosis.”
-This is done by ruling out different possible causes of say an abnormality shown in the brain on MRI, until a proven cause can be found.
+2. Radiologists, like other physicians, are supposed to attempt to identify the illness or cause of illness through a process known as “differential diagnosis.”
+This is done by ruling out different possible causes of, say, an abnormality shown in the brain on MRI, until a proven cause can be found.